 Parking directions: In the car park or in brides lane, Google

 Distance from Plymouth: 25 Miles 50 Mins

-Tides: Tide tables Best dived at at mid to low water as the bay is completly flooded at high tide.
+Tides: Tide tables Best dived at mid to low water as the bay is completely flooded at high tide.

 Site entry/exit: Google

 Underwater directions: On main beach swim out on the left side looking in the gullys as they are full of sea life, at the third major gully head east until you find the large boiler of the Marguerite.( it can be seen at low tide) if you swim beyond the wreck the reef drops down to around 15m

 Nearest Public phone: In the Cafe